dizzyryan/ryanc.wtf/_posts/2024-11-25-course-review.md

     + College GE (6)
     + National Security (That’s not the official name, but that’s what I call it.)
 (1 + 1)
     + Digital Literacy and Computational Thinking (3)
-    + Physical Education (Yes, we have PE course :smile:)
+    + Physical Education (Yes, we have PE courses :smile:)

 (*) depending on the faculty, the requirements may vary.
 For me, I need to take courses from UGEA, UGEC, and UGED.